-Name of Director Kwek Leng Peck Stephen Ho Kiam Kong Kwong Ka Lo @ Caroline Kwong Age 67 64 65 Date of appointment 1 September 1982 3 August 2020 22 February 2016 Job Title Executive Chairman A member of the Executive Director and Chief Executive Officer Non-Executive and Independent Director Nominating Committee ("NC") and Hong Leong Asia Share Option Scheme 2000 Committee ("SOSC") Member of the Board Sustainability Committee ("BSC") Chairman of BSC and NC, and a member of the Audit and Risk Committee, Remuneration Committee and SOSC Date of last re-election as Director (if applicable) 27 April 2022 28 April 2021 27 April 2022 Country of principal residence Singapore Singapore Singapore Board's comments on the re-election (including rationale, selection criteria, and the search The Board reviewed the recommendation of the NC on the re-election of Mr Kwek Leng Peck, Mr Stephen Ho Kiam Kong and Ms Kwong Ka Lo @ Caroline Kwong and took into account, inter alia , and nomination process) their skill sets, experiences and contribution to the effectiveness of the Board (which included their participation at Board, Board committees and independent Directors' meetings, where applicable); and or other principal commitr for Directors with multiple board ipal commitments; and also reviewed the The Board recommends the re-election of Mr Kwek Leng Peck, Mr Stephen Ho Kiam Kong, and Ms Kwong Ka Lo @ Caroline Kwong as Directors of the Company.
-For more details on the NC's evaluation process, please refer to Principle 4: Board Membership and Principle 5: Board Performance of the Corporate Governance Report.
-Whether appointment is Yes Yes No executive, and if so, the area of responsibility Executive Chairman Chief Executive Officer
+Name of Director of Director Kwek Leng Peck Stephen Ho Kiam Kong Kwong Ka Lo @ Caroline Kwong Age 67 64 65 Date of appointment 1 September 1982 3 August 2020 22 February 2016 Job Title Executive Chairman A member of the Executive Director and Chief Executive Officer Non-Executive and Independent Director Nominating Committee ("NC") and Hong Leong Asia Share Option Scheme 2000 Committee ("SOSC") Member of the Board Sustainability Committee ("BSC") Chairman of BSC and NC, and a member of the Audit and Risk Committee, Remuneration Committee and SOSC Date of last re-election as Director (if applicable) 27 April 2022 7 April 2022 28 April 2021 2 Country of principal residence Singapore ngapore Singapore Board's comments on the re-election (including rationale, selection criteria, and the search The Board reviewed the recommendation of the NC on the re-election of Mr Kwek Leng Peck, Mr Stephen Ho Kiam Kong and Ms Kwong Ka Lo @ Caroline Kwong and took into account, inter alia , and nomination process) their skill sets, experiences and contribution to the effectiveness of the Board (which included their participation at Board, Board committees and independent Directors' meetings, where applicable); and with multiple board nents; and also reviewed the The Board recommends the re-election of Mr Kwek Leng Peck, Mr Stephen Ho Kiam Kong, and Ms Kwong Ka Lo @ Caroline Kwong as Directors of the Company.
+For more details on the NC's evaluation process, please refer to Princ 4: Board Membership and Principle 5: Board Performance of the Corp Governance Report.
+Whether appointment is executive, and if so, the Yes Yes No area of responsibility Executive Chairman Chief Executive Officer